rectitude-open/filament-ban-manager/README.md

 The package provides a Ban resource that allows you to create and delete bans for both models and IP addresses.

-To use the resource page provided by this package, you need to register it in your Panel Provider provider first.
+To use the resource page provided by this package, you need to register it in your Panel Provider first.

 ```php
 namespace App\Providers\Filament;